 Life Photo Archive – Neiman Marcus gallery A

-From 1927 Neiman Markus became the first retail store to hold weekly fashion shows for women modelling the most luxurious and expensive women’s apparel from lingerie, shoes, millinery, dresses, sable fur coats and wraps to glittering jewellery, gloves and handbags and designer makeup.
+From 1927 Neiman Marcus became the first retail store to hold weekly fashion shows for women modelling the most luxurious and expensive women’s apparel from lingerie, shoes, millinery, dresses, sable fur coats and wraps to glittering jewelry, gloves and handbags and designer makeup.
 All direct from New York design houses.
-Customers had clothes modelled at request and their chosen outfits tailored to fit.
+Customers had clothes modeled at request and their chosen outfits tailored to fit.

 One lovely nugget of a story is that the company founders’ other option in 1907 with which to invest their $25,000 in was the fledgling Coca Cola company!
-Stanley Marcus, the son of Herbert and for many years the CEO, loved to joke that Neiman Markus was founded on ” bad judgement”.
+Stanley Marcus, the son of Herbert and for many years the CEO, loved to joke that Neiman Marcus was founded on “bad judgement”.

 Life Photo Archive – Neiman Marcus gallery B.

-Stanley Markus – A woman retail man !
+Stanley Marcus – A woman’s retail man !

 During the war Stanley was asked to join the War Production board and – like Norman Hartnell in Britain, he helped devise textile regulations to divert more material to the armed forces whilst maintaining glamor in women’s clothing back home.